Investing Simple Logo

 Can Foreigners Invest In The US Stock Market?

-The bustling US stock market is one of the foundations of the world economy, with good reason.
+The bustling US stock market remains one of the foundations of the world economy, with good reason.

 The stock market refers to the collection of markets and exchanges where regular activities of buying, selling, and issuance of shares of publicly held companies happen.
-The United States has some of the world's largest stock exchanges, with total listed companies valued at $35.5 trillion as of June 2020.
+The United States has some of the world's largest stock exchanges, with total listed companies valued at approximately $48 trillion as of early 2025, reflecting continued growth and global economic importance.

 Can You Trade in the U.S. Stock Market if You’re a Non-Citizen?